Chen2908/n-puzzle-solver-MMf2f/README.md

 ### :ribbon: Credits:
-Some algorithms were adappted from the source code of the following repository: https://github.com/yuvallb/15-puzzle-solver-MM-search
+Some algorithms were adapted from the source code of the following repository: https://github.com/yuvallb/15-puzzle-solver-MM-search

 ----